+Objective 6: Flood risk and sustainable drainage

-Objective 6 - Flood risk: To reduce the risk of flooding and adapt to climate change
+To reduce the risk of flooding and adapt to climate change

 To ensure that development avoids and reduces the risks from flooding and impacts on coastal processes and that risks are not increased elsewhere as a result.
 To ensure that appropriate and comprehensive flood infrastructure is delivered.
+To ensure surface water runoff and water pollution have been reduced by the introduction of sustainable drainage systems.